jonesrussell/blog-jekyll/_posts/2024-08-27-suspend-and-resume-processes-in-linux.md

 layout: post
 title: "Suspend and Resume Processes in Linux"
 date: 2024-07-06
+categories: [linux]
+tags: [linux, processes, command-line, system-administration]
+description: "Learn how to effectively manage Linux processes using commands like Ctrl+Z, jobs, bg, and fg.
+Master the basics of process suspension and resumption."
 ---

 Managing processes in Linux is an essential skill for any user.
 This post covers how to suspend, resume, and manage jobs using simple commands.